chenfeiyi/PBACalib/README.md

   ```
   The extrinsics and projection result will show automatically when finished.

+### Data

+- simulation environment: based on gazebo, we published on this [repo](https://github.com/chenfeiyi/LivoxCamSimu)

 ### TODO
 - Wait for updating the collection tools and the collected data.
 - Please feel free to report issue